Front control arm: problems, when to replace, repair cost

 There are a few reasons why a control arm may need to be replaced.
-A worn out ball joint that cannot be replaced separately is one of the most common reasons.
+A worn-out ball joint that cannot be replaced separately is one of the most common reasons.
 A ball joint is an extremely important component.
-If it wears out, the car is unsafe: the front wheel can separate from the lower suspension causing the vehicle to lose control.
+If it wears out, the car is unsafe to drive: the front wheel can separate from the lower suspension causing the vehicle to lose control.

-In the photo above, the ball joint has separated while driving, although the owner was lucky that it happened at slow speed.
+In the photo above, the ball joint has separated while driving, although the owner was lucky that it happened at a slow speed.
 If this had happened on the highway, the outcome could have been much worse.

 How a control arm is inspected